Gaylord Wilshire: Biography

 Henry Gaylord Wilshire was born June 7, 1861, in Cincinnati, Ohio.
 He moved to Los Angeles, California in 1884.

-Wilshire turned populist politics in the early 1890s, writing from London in the fall of 1892 to the Anaheim Journal to advocate the nationalization of America's railways as a means of reining in the "chief grabbers" Jay Gould and Cornelius Vanderbilt.
+Wilshire turned to populist politics in the early 1890s, writing from London in the fall of 1892 to the Anaheim Journal to advocate the nationalization of America's railways as a means of reining in the "chief grabbers" Jay Gould and Cornelius Vanderbilt.

+He was author of the 1890 book Why workingmen should be social democrats, The Problem of the Trust (1900), and Socialism Inevitable (1907).

 In 1895 he began developing 35 acre stretching westward from Westlake Park for an elite residential subdivision.
 He donated a strip of land to the city of Los Angeles for a boulevard through what was then a barley field, on the conditions that it would be named for him and that railroad lines and commercial or industrial trucking would be banned.